 STAR fellowships and internships are paid positions with a focus on building the capacity of individuals and organizations.
 STAR participants receive support to grow professionally while contributing practically to the activities of their host organization.

 STAR participants benefit from STARs dedicated team of Learning and Performance Management specialists who provide participants with individualized training plans intended to develop core competencies in global health, technical skills and achieve professional GOALS.
-Using a learner-centered approach the STAR team strives to ensure that learning activities are cohesive, purposeful, and relevant to the participant’s scope of work and their long-term aspirations in global health.
+Using a learner-centered approach the STAR team strives to ensure that learning activities are cohesive, purposeful, and relevant to the participant’s job description and their long-term aspirations in global health.

 STAR is creating a lasting and collaborative cadre of multidisciplinary, multinational, and multicultural global health professionals.
 Participants will establish contacts and relationships at their host organizations, and with their peers through networking and knowledge-sharing activities.